wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 What we need to do to tell Django where our templates are stored is modify the `DIRS` list.
 Change the dictionary key/value pair to look like the following.

-{lang="python",linenos=on}
+{lang="python",linenos=off}
     'DIRS': ['<workspace>/templates']

 Note that you are *required to use absolute paths* to locate the `templates` directory.
-If you are collaborating with team members or working on different computers, this will likely become a problem in the future.
-You'll have different usernames, meaning different paths to your `<workspace>` directory.
-The *hard coded* path you entered above would not be the same on different computers.
-Of course, you could add in the template directory for each different setup, but that would be a pretty nasty way to tackle the problem.
-So, what can we do?
+If you are collaborating with team members or working on different computers, then this will become a problem.
+You'll have different usernames and different drive structures, meaning the paths to the `<workspace>` directory will be different.
+One solution would be to the path for each different configuration, for example:

+{lang="python",linenos=off}
+    'DIRS': [ '/Users/leifos/templates',
+			  '/Users/maxwelld90/templates',
+			  '/Users/clueless/noob/templates',
+	]

+However, there are a number of problems with this.
+First you have to add in the path for each setting, each time.
+Second, if you are running the app on different operating systems the black slashes have to be constructed differently (see the warning below).

 W> ### Don't hard code Paths!
 W> The road to hell is paved with hard coded paths.
 [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is considered to be a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) (which is a bad thing).

 ### Dynamic Paths
-The solution to the problem of hard coding paths is to make use of built-in Python functions to work out the path of our `templates` directory automatically.
+A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
 This in turn means that your project becomes more *portable.*

 At the top of your `settings.py` file, there is a variable called `BASE_DIR`.
 This variables stores the path to the directory in which your project's `settings.py` module will be contained.
 This is obtained by using the special Python `__file__` attribute, which is [set to the absolute path of your settings module](http://stackoverflow.com/a/9271479).
 The `__file__` gives the absolute path to the settings file, then the call to `os.path.dirname()` provides the reference to the absolute path of the directory.
 Calling `os.path.dirname()` again, removes another layer, so that `BASE_DIR` contains, `<workspace>/tango_with_django_project/`.
 You can see this process in action, if you are curious, by adding the following lines to your `settings.py` file.

-{lang="python",linenos=on}
+{lang="python",linenos=off}
     print(__file__)
     print(os.path.dirname(__file__))
     print(os.path.dirname(os.path.dirname(__file__)))

-At the top of the `settings.py` module, you'll find a `BASE_DIR` variable which does exactly this for you.
+At the top of the `settings.py` file, you'll find a `BASE_DIR` variable which does exactly this for you.
 It provides the absolute path to the root of your Django project, so it's easy for you to specify a path to other directories within your project.
 We can then easily create a new variable called `TEMPLATE_DIR` that uses the `os.path.join()` function to join up multiple paths.
 Your new variable should be defined like the example below.

 {lang="python",linenos=on}
     TEMPLATE_DIR = os.path.join(BASE_DIR, 'templates')